buildtesters/buildtest/docs/build_subcommand/build.rst

 Hello World C
 ----------------

-Let's take a look at C example that will be compiled with gcc
+Let's take a look at C example that will be compiled with gcc in the `tutorials <https://github.com/HPC-buildtest/tutorials/blob/master/compilers/args.c.yml>`_ repository.

-.. program-output:: cat ../toolkit/suite/tutorial/compilers/args.c.yml

 The first line ``testtype: singlesource`` is to instruct buildtest this is a singlesource compilation.
 Currently, buildtest only supports this single source compilation, but in future this can be expanded to different types.